ngxs/store/docs/plugins/storage.md

     NgxsModule.forRoot([]),
     NgxsLocalStoragePluginModule.forRoot({
       /**
        * Default key to persist.
-You can pass a string or array of string
+You can pass a string or array of strings
        * that can be deeply nested via dot notation.
        */
       key: '@@STATE',

       /**
        * Storage strategy to use.
-Thie defaults to LocalStorage but you
+This defaults to LocalStorage but you
-       * can pass SessionStorage or anything that implements the localStorage API.
+       * can pass SessionStorage or anything that implements the StorageEngine API.
        */
       storage: StorageOption.LocalStorage,